 The Company laid its foundation in home textile in early 90s and boasts a long history of success over the years.
-Moreover, the Company stepped into apparel segment in 2018 and is emerging as a premium quality exporter of knitted and woven apparel across the globe to provide one stop solution to its customers.
-Sadagat Limited has been able to achieve PKR 32.9 Billion revenue and has ranked as 12th largest textile exporter during financial year 2021.
-The Company has global footprints with major export markets in Europe, UK, North America, Asia, UAE, Australia and New Zealand.
+Moreover, the Company stepped into apparel segment and is emerging as a premium quality exporter of knitted and woven apparel across the globe to provide one stop solution to its customers.
+Sadaqat Limited has been able to achieve PKR 37.6 billion revenue during financial year 2022.
+The Company has global footprints with major export markets in Europe, UK, North America, South America, Asia, Middle East, Australia and New Zealand.